How to Make a Barcode in 3 Steps + Free Barcode Generator

 - Portable barcode label printers: Handheld label printers let you key in a product code to make a barcode for your labels on the spot—perfect for mobile operations.

 Now it’s time to find the best barcode label printers.
-As mentioned previously, portable label makers are a great way to make and print your barcode labels on-the-go.
+Portable label makers are a great way to make and print your barcode labels on the go.
 Here we will look at other options for printing your barcode labels.

 If you’re creating barcode labels using a retail POS, an online site, or another software system, you can download your barcodes, convert them to a document, and use a regular printer and label sheets to print out your barcode labels.
 Both laser and inkjet printers are capable of printing a diverse spread of label sizes and types.

-You probably already have a laser or inkjet printer.
+If you’ve started a retail business, you probably already have a laser or inkjet printer.
 If you don’t, you can pick up a basic model for around $50.
-If you need more features for your business, like a built-in scanner or fax, all-in-ones like the Epson Expression above cost around $230.
+If you need more features for your business, like a built-in scanner or fax, all-in-ones like the Epson Expression above cost around $400 for the most premium model.
+As for label paper, you can find these online or at shipping supply retailers.

 Avery is a great source for a huge selection of precut laser and inkjet label sheets that work with most POS and other inventory management systems.
 With them, you can print barcode labels to the exact size and quantity that you need.